cynthia/yael/doc/tutorial/tuto_imgindexing.rst

        # we drop the meta-information (point coordinates, orientation, etc.)
        image_descs.append(desc)

-Now we can sample the descriptors to reduce their dimensionality by PCA and computing a GMM.
+Next we sample the descriptors to reduce their dimensionality by PCA and computing a GMM.
 For a GMM of size k (let's set it to 64), we need about 1000*k training descriptors